xraypy/xraylarch/doc/xafs/index.rst

 One of the primary motivations for Larch was processing XAFS data.
 Larch was originally conceived to be version 2 of Ifeffit (:cite:ts:`ifeffit`), replacing and expanding all the XAFS analysis capabilities of that package.

-This replacement is essentially complete, with all the main functionality of Ifeffit available in Larch.
-There may still be a few minor features of Ifeffit that are not yet available, and some features to port from Athena (:cite:ts:`athena`) back to the core library.
-There are some slight differences in implementation details, such that slightly different numerical results are obtained.
-Importantly, some new features are already available with Larch that were not available with Ifeffit 1.2 and some small errors in Ifeffit 1.2 have been fixed.

 XAFS Analysis can generally be broken into a few separate steps:
+This replacement is essentially complete insofar as all the main functionality of Ifeffit is available in Larch.
+There may still be a few minor features of Ifeffit that are not yet available, and some functionality to port from Athena (:cite:ts:`athena`) back to the core library.
+In addition, there are some minor differences in implementation details, so that slightly different numerical results may be obtained.
+Importantly, several features are available with Larch that were not available with Ifeffit 1.2 and some small errors in Ifeffit 1.2 have been fixed.

   1. Reading in raw data.
   2. Making corrections to the data, and converting to  :math:`\mu(E)`